-Contrary to experts in his administration, then-President Donald Trump hinted at around the time of the discovery of the SolarWinds Hack that Chinese hackers might be behind the cybersecurity attack.
-He did not present any evidence to back up his claim, however.
+Contrary to experts in his administration, then-President Donald Trump hinted at around the time of the discovery of the SolarWinds hack that Chinese hackers might be behind the cybersecurity attack.
+However, he did not present any evidence to back up his claim.

-Shortly after his inauguration last month, President Joe Biden vowed that his administrations intended to hold Russia accountable, through the launch of a full-scale intelligence assessment and review of the SolarWinds attack and those behind it.
-The president has also created the position of deputy national security advisor for cybersecurity as part of the National Security Council.
-The new role, to be held by veteran intelligence operative Anne Neuberger, is part of an overall bid by the Biden administration to refresh the federal government's approach to cybersecurity and better respond to nation-state actors.
+Shortly after his inauguration, President Joe Biden vowed that his administration intended to hold Russia accountable, through the launch of a full-scale intelligence assessment and review of the SolarWinds attack and those behind it.
+The president also created the position of deputy national security adviser for cybersecurity as part of the National Security Council.
+The role, held by veteran intelligence operative Anne Neuberger, is part of an overall bid by the Biden administration to refresh the federal government's approach to cybersecurity and better respond to nation-state actors.

 Why is the SolarWinds hack important?

-The SolarWinds supply chain hack is a global hack, as hackers turned the Orion software into a weapon gaining access to several government systems and thousands of private systems around the world.
-Due to the nature of the software -- and by extension the Sunburst malware -- having access to entire networks, a large number government and enterprise networks and systems face the risk of significant breaches.
+The SolarWinds supply chain attack is a global hack, as threat actors turned the Orion software into a weapon gaining access to several government systems and thousands of private systems around the world.
+Due to the nature of the software -- and by extension the Sunburst malware -- having access to entire networks, many government and enterprise networks and systems face the risk of significant breaches.

 The hack could also be the catalyst for rapid, broad change in the cybersecurity industry.
-Various companies and government agencies are now in the process of devising new methods to react to these types of attacks before they happen.
-Governments and organizations are learning that it is not enough to build a firewall and hope it protects you.
-You have to actively seek out vulnerabilities in your system, and either shore them up or turn them into traps against these types of attacks.
+Many companies and government agencies are now in the process of devising new methods to react to these types of attacks before they happen.
+Governments and organizations are learning that it is not enough to build a firewall and hope it protects them.
+They have to actively seek out vulnerabilities in their systems, and either shore them up or turn them into traps against these types of attacks.

 Since the hack was discovered, SolarWinds has recommended customers update their existing Orion platform.
 The company has released patches for the malware and other potential vulnerabilities discovered since the initial Orion attack.
 SolarWinds also recommended customers not able to update Orion isolate SolarWinds servers and/or change passwords for accounts that have access to those servers.

-The greater White House cybersecurity focus will be crucial, say some industry experts.
+The greater White House cybersecurity focus will be crucial, some industry experts have said.
 But organizations should consider adopting modern software-as-a-service tools for monitoring and collaboration.
-While the cybersecurity industry has significantly advanced in the last decade, these kinds of attacks show that we still have a long way to go to get really secure systems.
+While the cybersecurity industry has significantly advanced in the last decade, these kinds of attacks show that there is still a long way to go to get really secure systems.